 time of the appointments.
 As a result, the board lacked the

-than 70 appeals nationally have argued that the board has lacked a
+70 appeals nationally argue that the board has lacked a quorum to

-quorum to hear and issue decisions since Jan.
-4, 2012.
+hear and issue decisions since January 4, 2012.

-The employment panel discussed several decisions that have been
+The employment panel followed and discussed several decisions

-issued in recent months.
-The panel highlighted cases in the
+that have been issued in recent months.
+The panel discussed cases

-disability area that show a shift in judicial attitudes towards
+in the disability area that showed a shift in judicial attitudes

 Massachusetts, Maine, New Hampshire, Vermont, Connecticut and Rhode